elixir-image/image/README.md

 # Image

 `Image` is a fast, memory-efficient image processing library for Elixir.
-It is a high-level wrapper around [Vix](https://hex.pm/packages/vix), the Elixir bindings for the [libvips](https://www.libvips.org) C library, and provides an idiomatic functional API for image manipulation, drawing, text rendering, EXIF/XMP metadata, video frame extraction (via Xav/FFmpeg), QR code encoding and decoding (via eVision), blurhash, perceptual hashing, and many other image-related operations.
+It is a high-level wrapper around [Vix](https://hex.pm/packages/vix), the Elixir bindings for the [libvips](https://www.libvips.org) C library, and provides an idiomatic functional API for image manipulation, drawing, text rendering, EXIF/XMP metadata, video frame extraction (via Xav/FFmpeg), blurhash, perceptual hashing, and many other image-related operations.

 Machine-learning features (object detection, image classification, image generation) live in the companion [`image_detection`](https://hex.pm/packages/image_detection) library, which depends on `:image` and pulls in [Bumblebee](https://hex.pm/packages/bumblebee) and [Nx](https://hex.pm/packages/nx) as its own optional dependencies.